 The program involves all four (4) years of medical education.
 Students will have formal classroom lectures and teaching on research methodology, medical informatics, critical appraisal of medical literature and evidence-based medicine in the first two school years.
 Periodic evaluation of knowledge acquisition and progress is done and a required terminal output of a valid research protocol/proposal for Research Methodology and, properly appraised medical literatures in the four primary medical studies (diagnosis, therapy, harm and prognosis) for Critical Appraisal and Evidence-based Medicine.
-Separate consultation/research laboratory hours will be allotted during the whole course for: development, presentation, improvement and evaluation of research paper writing and presentation in the 4th year.
+Separate consultation/research laboratory hours will be allotted during the whole course for: development, presentation, improvement and evaluation of research proposals in the 1st year; research data gathering, encoding and analysis in the 2nd and 3rd years; and research paper writing and presentation in the 4th year.